Luis-Conti/Udacity-Data-Scientist/Disaster-Response-Pipeline/README.md

 * Two datasets, in .csv format, provided by [Figure Eight (now Appen)](https://appen.com/figure-eight-is-now-appen/):
   * [disaster_messages.csv](disaster_messages.csv): contains original messages sent during disasters.
   * [disaster_categories.csv](disaster_categories.csv): contains a classification of the beforehand mentioned messages.

+* Two scripts, that are run in a terminal:
+  * [process_data.py](XXX): Reads the datasets, merges them, cleans the data and stores the resulting dataframe in a SQLite database.
+  * [train_classifier.py](XXX): Makes use of the SQLite database created by process_data.py to create and tune a machine learning pipeline model.
+Additionally, this script evaluates the model and stored it as a pickle file.

 * Two Jupyter Notebooks that were used as a support at creating process_data.py and train_classifier.py scripts:
   * [ETL Pipeline Preparation.ipynb](https://github.com/Luis-Conti/Udacity-Data-Scientist/blob/main/Disaster-Response-Pipeline/ETL%20Pipeline%20Preparation.ipynb): Used as support for the development of process_data.py.
   * [ML Pipeline Preparation.ipynb](https://github.com/Luis-Conti/Udacity-Data-Scientist/blob/main/Disaster-Response-Pipeline/ML%20Pipeline%20Preparation.ipynb): Used as support for the development of train_classifier.py.

 ## Conclusions
 Findings and conclusions from this analysis are presented in this [Medium post](https://luis-conti-gz.medium.com/singapore-apartment-resale-prices-analysis-1105770b3015).